worace/coinage/iterations/iteration_2.markdown

 6. Add the transaction hash
 7. Sign the transaction inputs

+### Required Information

+In order to generate a payment transaction, we'll need to have access to a few pieces of data:

+* The Block Chain -- We need to be able to gather source outputs from the chain in order to use them as inputs to our payment transaction
+* Paying Keypair -- We need the private key in order to sign our inputs, proving our ability to spend them.
+Additionally we may need the public key to use as a *change address* if we end up sourcing more outputs than are needed
+* Receiving Address -- This will be the `address` for the actual payment output in our transaction
+* Amount -- We need to know how much to pay!

 ### Transaction Fees

 We haven't talked in depth about transaction fees up to now.
 In short,